arturowin/cogdev-server/README.md

 Run seeds and tests using
 <code>npm test</code> command.

-For tests used **.env.test** configuration file.
+ **.env.test** configuration file is used for tests.

-**Note**: During tests you must provide the auth code which is necessary for
+**Note**: During test running process you must provide

-Google Authentication.
+the auth code which is necessary for Google Authentication.